 Penguin Greetings

-to only allow users in the file htpasswd_file
+to only allow users in the file htpasswd_file to

 connect to this server and only if they supply the correct

-login and password. user_access
+login and password. user_access is a file

 containing names of email users on this server who have